OliverZott/udemy-complete-guide/README.md

         - @HostListener ...to use listener for automated styling
         - @HostBinding ...easier use of HostListener
         - @Input for Custom Property Binding  for custom-directive
+        - Example: `dropdown.directive.ts`
     - Custom Structural-Directive
+- Services
+    - Use service for model-array

 ## Best Practices
 - Structure (Project / Folder)